Community action agencies in Wisconsin.

 Dial (920) 682-3737

 Some of the services offered include heating bill assistance from LIHEAP.
 Other resources include free food, homeless prevention/housing counseling and more.
 Assistance is offered in Sheboygan, Manitowoc, Door, and Kewaunee County.
+Continue with help from Lakeshore CAP.

 Location - 1201 Main Street